r4victor/tenthousandmeters/content/blog/python_bts_13.md

 ```

 Similarly, in C incrementing an integer like `x++` or `++x` is not atomic because the compiler translates such operations to a sequence of machine instructions.
 Threads can interleave in between.

+The GIL is so helpful because CPython increments and decrements integers that can be shared between threads all over the place.
+This is CPython's way to do garbage collection.
+Every Python object has a reference count field.
+This field counts the number of places that reference the object: other Python objects, local and global C variables.
+One place more increments the reference count.
+One place less decrements it.
+When the reference count reaches zero, the object is deallocated.
+If not the GIL, some decrements could overwrite each other and the object would stay in memory.
+Worse still, overwritten increments could result in a deallocated object that has active references.

+The GIL also simplifies the implementation of built-in mutable data structures.
+Lists, dicts and sets do not use locking internally, yet because of the GIL, they can be safely used in multi-threaded programs.
+Similarly, the GIL allows threads to safely access global and interpreter-wide data: loaded modules, preallocated objects, interned strings as so on.

+Finally, the GIL simplifies the writing of C extensions.
+Developers can assume that only one thread runs their C extension at any given time.
+Thus, they don't need to use additional locking to make the code thread-safe.
+When they do want to run the code in parallel, they can release the GIL.

+To sum up, what the GIL does is make the following thread-safe:

+1. reference counting;

+2. mutable data structures;

+3. global and interpreter-wide data;

+4. C extensions.

+To remove the GIL and still have a working interpreter, you need to find alternative mechanisms for thread-safety.
+People tried to do that in the past.
+The most notable attempt was Larry Hastings' Gilectomy project started in 2016.
+Hastings [forked](https://github.com/larryhastings/gilectomy) CPython, [removed](https://github.com/larryhastings/gilectomy/commit/4a1a4ff49e34b9705608cad968f467af161dcf02) the GIL, modified reference counting to use [atomic](https://gcc.gnu.org/onlinedocs/gcc-4.1.1/gcc/Atomic-Builtins.html) increments and decrements, and put a lot of fine-grained locks to protect mutable data structures and interpreter-wide data.

+Gilectomy could run some Python code and run it in parallel.
+However, the single-threaded performance of CPython was compromised.
+Atomic increments and decrements alone added about 30% overhead.
+Hastings tried to address this by implementing buffered reference counting.
+In short, this technique confines all reference count updates to one special thread.
+Other threads only commit the increments and decrements to the log, and the special thread reads the log.
+This worked, but the overhead was [still significant](https://mail.python.org/archives/list/python-dev@python.org/message/YJDRVOUSRVGCZTKIL7ZUJ6ITVWZTC246/).

+In the end, Gilectomy

+## The future of the GIL and Python concurrency